Acivev/osudroid-bench/README.md

 # osudroid!bench
 <img src="/medias/osulogo.svg">
-An unofficial osu!droid project made by me, where you see some phones with fps submitted through my google form.
+An unofficial osu!droid **HTML** project made by me, where you see some phones with fps submitted through my google form.

 # Project Preview
 Please visit this link below to view the project's preview.